dewandemo/guestbook-harness-demo/README.md

 ```

 > [!NOTE]
 > If you want to trigger on all artifacts collected during polling interval, you'll need to toggle the feature flag `TRIGGER_FOR_ALL_ARTIFACTS`.
-More details [here].
+More details [here](https://developer.harness.io/docs/first-gen/continuous-delivery/model-cd-pipeline/triggers/trigger-a-deployment-on-new-artifact/#all-artifacts-trigger-deployment).